Domino (character)

 In addition to her exceptional marksmanship and hand-to-hand skills, Domino possesses mutant probability-altering powers.
 She often uses her skills as a mercenary, but has also been the partner, confidante, and love interest of the superhero Cable, a lieutenant in his militant group X-Force, and a member of the X-Men.

-In other media outside comics, Domino has primarily appeared in video games, though she has made minor animated television appearances and a live-action film appearance in Deadpool 2 (2018), portrayed by Zazie Beetz.
+Domino was portrayed by Zazie Beetz in Deadpool 2 (2018).
+She has also appeared in video games and minor animated television appearances.

+Creation

+Liefeld spoke on the conception of the character stating "I was obsessed with the game dominoes.
+And I always thought that a character who was 100% black and white would be a tremendous visual.
+So when the time came for New Mutants #98 I got the full reigns [sic] and I'm writing and drawing the book I had Deadpool, Domino, and Gideon....
+'What’s up with the luck power?'
+I told him that when you play dominoes, it's a game of chance.
+When I pitched it to my editors they said, 'Yeah, go with that.
+That's good.'

 Publication history

 Apart from being a mainstay character in the first series of X-Force, Domino has had two limited self-titled series, one of which had her teaming with Puck against Lady Deathstrike and Donald Pierce.
 The second revealed her childhood.